All Products

 Note

-• A table can have only one PRIMARY KEY constraint.
+• A table supports only one primary key constraint.

-• If a primary key is already selected in the field list, the system automatically adds a PRIMARY KEY constraint at the table level.
-The constraint is set to the fields selected in the field list.
+• If you already selected a primary key from the field list, the system automatically adds a corresponding table constraint, using the selected fields.

-• If Constraint Type is set to Check constraint: Enter any characters.
-The value can be up to 512 characters in length.
+• If Constraint Type is set to Check Constraint: Enter a string of up to 512 characters.

 Select not deferrable, initially immediate, or initially deferred.
 The default value is not deferrable.